Entries Tagged 'Grammar & Spelling' ↓

 March 15th, 2012 — Grammar & Spelling

-I found a list of Top 10 Misused English Words and discovered that I’m guilty of abusing several myself, including decimate, enormity, and ultimate.
+Take misused words, for example.
+I found a list of Top 10 Misused English Words and discovered that I’m guilty of abusing several myself, including decimate, ultimate, and enormity.
 Who knew?
-(Apparently, not I!)

-So I come to you humbly to present a few more common words and expressions that are often misused or misspelled.
+So I come to you humbly to present a few more common words and expressions that people often misuse or misspell.
 See if you catch yourself doing any of these.
-If so, pick one or two to work on, making sure you teach your children to use them correctly, too!
+If so, pick one or two to work on, making sure you teach your children to use them correctly too!

 Instead, write poring over.
 We pore over books, articles, advertisements, and data, but we pour juice, coffee, syrup, and cream.